ExponentialML/Text-To-Video-Finetuning/README.md

 [output.webm](https://user-images.githubusercontent.com/59846140/230748413-fe91e90b-94b9-49ea-97ec-250469ee9472.webm)

 ### Updates
+- **2023-7-12**: You can now train a LoRA that is compatibile with the [webui extension](https://github.com/kabachuha/sd-webui-text2video)!
+See instructions [here.](https://github.com/ExponentialML/Text-To-Video-Finetuning/edit/feat/stable_lora/README.md#training-a-lora)
 - **2023-4-17**: You can now convert your trained models from diffusers to `.ckpt` format for A111 webui.
 Thanks @kabachuha!
 - **2023-4-8**: LoRA Training released!
 Checkout `configs/v2/lora_training_config.yaml` for instructions.
 - **2023-4-8**: Version 2 is released!